My mom caught me and I promised not to do it again. Staring at the sun will blind you.

 How to start sun gazing (step by step):

-Eyewear obstructs the light and change its natural properties.
+- Remove glasses or contacts.
+Eyewear obstructs the light and changes its natural properties.

-For your first time, either look to the side of the sun or with eyes closed for only 10 seconds.
+- Carefully look towards sun.
+For your first time either look to the side of the sun or at it with your eyes closed.
+Just 10-seconds or less.

-Take a moment afterward to reflect before going about your day.
+- Relax.
+Take a moment afterward to pause and reflect before going about your day.

 Step 2: Build Exposure